pcmasuzzo/pcmasuzzo.github.io/_posts/2016-09-16-pcmasuzzo-launched.md

 date: 2016-09-16
 ---

-Well.
-Finally got around to putting this together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+I finally got around to putting this together.
+Great thing about it - powered by [Jekyll](http://jekyllrb.com), plus I can use Markdown to author my posts.
+Credit to [this](http://jmcglone.com/guides/github-pages/.) amazing guide!